brahianrosswill/ComfyUI-geltz/README.md

 Strengthens prompt adherence by refining token embeddings.
 Nudges each CLIP token embedding toward a soft top-k neighbor blend using entropy and attention-scaled trust-region optimization with KL bounds and angle constraints.

 Inspired by [Vector Sculptor](https://github.com/Extraltodeus/Vector_Sculptor_ComfyUI).

+---

+### Velocity Scaling (vs)

+Modification of the Epsilon Scaling algorithm found in [Elucidating the Exposure Bias in Diffusion Models](https://arxiv.org/abs/2308.15321) specifically made for v-prediction models.